 REPORT HUMAN TRAFFICKING, CALL 1-888-373-7888 - Leave site

-Introducing the Innocence Freed Stability Grant
+Introducing the Innocence Freed Stability Grant and Empowerment Scholarship

-Practical Support for Survivors Rebuilding Their Lives
+Practical Support for Survivors Rebuilding Their Lives.
+The Stability Grant and Empowerment Scholarship.

-The Innocence Freed Stability Grant provides short-term, one-time financial support to help survivors of trafficking and exploitation overcome practical barriers to stability.
-Many survivors face immediate needs that affect their ability to work, attend appointments, care for their children, or fully participate in their healing process.
-This grant helps bridge those gaps.
+The Innocence Freed Stability Grant provides short-term, one-time financial support to help survivors of trafficking and exploitation overcome immediate challenges that may affect their safety, recovery, and ability to move forward.

-What the Stability Grant Can Assist With
+What the Stability Grant May Assist With

 The grant may help cover essential, recovery-supportive expenses such as: